leminhtuan2015/Today-I-Learn/tech_master/CORS.md

 ### What is CORS

+* You have to understand that the **CORS behavior is not an error** — it’s a mechanism that’s working as expected in order to protect your users, you, or the site you’re calling

 * Cross-origin resource sharing (CORS) is a **browser mechanism** which enables controlled access to resources located **outside of a given domain**